History of slavery in New Jersey

-Slavery in New Jersey began in the early 17th century, when Dutch colonists trafficked African slaves for labor to develop the colony of New Netherland.
-After England took control of the colony in 1664, its colonists continued the importation of slaves from Africa.
+Slavery in New Jersey began in the early 17th century, when the Dutch trafficked African slaves for labor to develop the colony of New Netherland.
+After the English took control of the colony in 1664, they continued the importation of slaves from Africa.
 They also imported "seasoned" slaves from their colonies in the West Indies and enslaved Native Americans from the Carolinas.

-Most Dutch and English immigrants entered the colony as indentured servants, who worked for a fixed number of years to repay their passage.
-As conditions in England improved and the number of indentured laborers declined, New Jersey's colonists trafficked more Africans for needed labor.
+Most Dutch and English settlers entered the colony as indentured servants, who worked for a fixed number of years to repay their passage.
+As conditions in England improved and the number of indentured laborers declined, slave-trading companies imported more Africans for needed labor.
 To promote increasing the number of laborers and settlers in order to develop the colony, the colonial government awarded settlers headrights of 60 acre of land for each person transported to the colony.
-In 1704, after East Jersey and West Jersey unified, the Province of New Jersey passed a slave code prohibiting slaves and free blacks from owning property, further restricting African-Americans in the state.
+In 1704, after East Jersey and West Jersey were unified, the royal colony of the province passed a slave code prohibiting slaves and free Blacks from owning property, further restricting Africans and African-Americans.

-During the American Revolution, enslaved Africans fought on each side.
-The British Crown promised freedom to slaves who would leave their rebel masters and fight for the British.
+During the American Revolution, enslaved people fought on both sides.
+The Patriots banned the importation of new slaves, as they were largely transported to the region on British slave ships, and the New Jersey Legislature later freed any slave imported after 1776.
+The British promised freedom to slaves who would leave Patriot masters and fight for them.
 The number of Blacks in Manhattan increased to 10,000, as thousands of enslaved Africans escaped to the British for the promise of freedom.
-The British refused to return the former enslaved to the Americans and they evacuated many Black Loyalists together with their troops and other Loyalists; they resettled more than 3,000 freedmen in their colony of Nova Scotia.
-Others were transported to England and the West Indies.